8 min read / 12 August 2024 / yasmin sharp

 • Moulds: These are used for pillar candles and other shaped candles.

-For safety, make sure your containers are heat-resistant and suitable for candle making.
+For safety, make sure your containers are heat-resistant and suitable for the process of candle making.
 This is very important; otherwise, your carefully crafted candles could become a fire hazard.

 Candle Making Techniques